When clients hire copywriters, they’re looking for implementation. For website content, ads, emails, brochures, packaging copy… In short, assets.

 You do the research, you stay really, really close to the consumer and you never stay in the boardroom in your ivory towers.

-And then the other thing that’s changed in the last 10 years is SEM.
-There’s this sense now with access to these specialized search skills that you don’t need to leave your computer and you don’t need to go talk to consumers.
-They just say, ‘You know what?
-We’re just going to test hundreds of words.’
+The other thing that’s changed in the last 10 years is SEM.
+With access to these specialized search skills, there’s this sense that you don’t need to leave your computer and you don’t need to go talk to consumers.

 But instead of you, as a marketer, doing all of the expensive concept testing work and focus groups, you can test through SEM.
 You can run SEM ads, where, for example, one is saying, ‘Oh, look at that low sugar.’
 And another is saying, ‘New, keto peanut butter chocolatey.’
 Et cetera, et cetera.